xawdxawdx/loggerH1/README.md

-# loggerH1
+# LoggerH1
-Python script for logging changes in hacker's reputation on h1
+Python script for logging changes in hacker's reputation on h1.
+Currently nice work with mailru (hardcoded)

-# How to use ?
+## How to use ?

 Put your bugbounty program name in json request like this `team(handle:\"mailru\")`